 - c.
 The sister should meet with the vice provost to indicate again the nature of her teaching interests, to discuss the long-range needs of the academic division within the College of Saint Benedict and Saint John's University and to gather further insight into the quality of appropriate graduate school programs of study.
 The vice provost should prepare a letter addressed to the provost indicating his or her recommendation for the sister to continue the process of preparing to become a member of the faculty.
 This letter should specifically address the compatibility of the needs of the academic division of the College of Saint Benedict and Saint John's University and the planned program of study of the sister.
 This letter should be accompanied by a copy of the letters of the department chair or program director and the director of Human Resources for the Sisters of the Order of Saint Benedict.
-The vice provost should also notify the director of Human Resources for the Sisters of the Order of Saint Benedict. - d.
+The vice provost should also notify the director of Human Resources for the Sisters of the Order of Saint Benedict that action has been taken at the divisional level. - d.
 The sister should meet with the provost to indicate again the nature of her teaching interests and to discuss the long-range needs of the College of Saint Benedict and Saint John's University.
 The provost should prepare a recommendation addressed to the president indicating his or her approval for the sister to continue the process of preparing to become a member of the faculty.
 This letter should specifically address the compatibility of the needs of the university and college and the planned program of study of the sister.
 This letter should be accompanied by a copy of the letters of the vice provost, the department chair or program director and the director of Human Resources for the Sisters of the Order of Saint Benedict.
-The provost should also notify the director of Human Resources for the Sisters of the provost.
+The provost should also notify the director of Human Resources for the Sisters of the Order of Saint Benedict that action has been taken by the provost.